All Issue Trackers

 Presidential Memoranda

-3.14.25 – President Donald Trump issued a Presidential Memorandum, titled “Additional Rescissions of Harmful Executive Orders and Actions,” which has not yet been published in the Federal Register.
+3.14.25 – President Donald Trump issued a Presidential Memorandum, titled “Additional Rescissions of Harmful Executive Orders and Actions,” which was published in the Federal Register on March 20, 2025.
 This memorandum builds on directives from Executive Order 14148 and repeals additional presidential actions from the prior administration.

 - Presidential Memorandum (March 31, 2022) – Finding of a Severe Energy Supply Interruption